beerstorm-net/flutter_gravatar/README.md

 # flutter_gravatar

-An easy to use Flutter/Dart package for generating Gravatar image and profile urls.
+An easy-to-use Flutter/Dart package for generating Gravatar image and profile urls.

 For more information about Gravatar please visit https://gravatar.com